cpulover-practice/spring-aop/README.md

 [[LoggingAspect]()]
   - @Before
   - @AfterReturning: run after the method (success execution), use ```returning``` to get return result
-  - @AfterThrowing: run after the methos (if exception thrown), use ``throwing`` and Throwable the capture the exception.
+  - @AfterThrowing: run after the method (if exception thrown), use ``throwing`` and Throwable the capture the exception.
+  - @After: run after the method (regardless of outcome)
 - Pointcut expression: ```execution(return_type package.class.method(params))```
   - Wildcards
 [[LoggingAspect]()]